Ingrown Hairs: Are They Preventable?

 Why do we get ingrown hairs?

 There are some risk factors associated with getting ingrown hairs.
-Those with curly or wavy hair have more of a chance of the hair spiralling inward and getting stuck beneath the skin.
+Those with curly or wavy hair have more of a chance of the hair spiraling inward and getting stuck beneath the skin.

 Clogged hair follicles can also cause ingrown hairs by blocking the natural hair pathway with dirt, dead skin cells, and other impurities.